Depression

 • Objective scales used to diagnose and monitor improvement in patients with depression

-• Hamilton Depression Rating Scale (Ham-D, most commonly used rating scale)
+• Hamilton Depression Rating Scale (Ham-D, the most commonly used rating scale)

 • Montgomery-Asberg Depression Rating Scale (MADRS)